sindresorhus/eslint-plugin-unicorn/docs/rules/no-array-method-this-argument.md

-# Forbid using this argument in array methods
+# Disallow using the `this` argument in array methods

-Forbid using the `thisArg` argument in array methods:
+The rule forbids using the `thisArg` argument in array methods:

 - If the `callback` is an arrow function or a bound function, it won't effect `this` in callback
 - If you intent to use a custom `this` in callback, it's better to use the variable directly or use `callback.bind(thisArg)`